Differences between adjustable and fixed rate loans

-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-People choose these types of loans when interest rates are low and they want to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Community Trust Lending Team at Norcom Mortgage-NMLS ID#71655 at (203) 526-9345 to discuss how we can help.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+Borrowers choose these types of loans because interest rates are low and they wish to lock in the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a favorable rate.
+Call Community Trust Lending Team at Norcom Mortgage-NMLS ID#71655 at (203) 526-9345 for details.

-Most programs feature a "cap" that protects you from sudden increases in monthly payments.
-There may be a cap on interest rate increases over the course of a year.
-For example: no more than a couple percent a year, even though the index the rate is based on increases by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that your monthly payment can increase in a given year.
+Most programs have a "cap" that protects borrowers from sudden increases in monthly payments.
+Your ARM may feature a cap on interest rate variances over the course of a year.
+For example: no more than two percent per year, even if the index the rate is based on goes up by more than two percent.
+Sometimes an ARM has a "payment cap" which guarantees that your payment will not go above a fixed amount in a given year.
 Plus, the great majority of adjustable programs feature a "lifetime cap" — this cap means that your interest rate won't go over the cap percentage.

-ARMs most often feature the lowest, most attractive rates toward the beginning.
-They guarantee the lower rate from a month to ten years.
-You've likely read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is set for three or five years.
+ARMs most often feature their lowest rates toward the start.
+They guarantee that rate from a month to ten years.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
-These loans are fixed for a number of years (3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for borrowers who anticipate moving within three or five years.
-These types of ARMs most benefit people who plan to sell their house or refinance before the initial lock expires.
+These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+Loans like this are usually best for borrowers who expect to move in three or five years.
+These types of adjustable rate programs are best for borrowers who plan to move before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to get a very low initial interest rate and count on moving, refinancing or simply absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky when property values decrease and borrowers are unable to sell their home or refinance.
+You might choose an Adjustable Rate Mortgage to get a very low initial rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs are risky when property values go down and borrowers are unable to sell their home or refinance their loan.

 Have questions about mortgage loans?
 Call us at (203) 526-9345.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.